ibexa/documentation-developer/docs/administration/content_organization/content_types.md

 **URL alias name pattern** –
-a pattern which controls how the virtual URLs of the Locations will be generated when content items are created based on this content type.
+a pattern which controls how the virtual URLs of the Locations is generated when content items are created based on this content type.
-Note that only the last part of the virtual URL is affected.
+Only the last part of the virtual URL is affected.
 The pattern works in the same way as the Content name pattern.
-Text outside the angle brackets will be converted using the selected method of URL transformation.
+Text is converted using the selected method of URL transformation.
-If no pattern is provided, the system will automatically use the name of the content item itself.
+If no pattern is provided, the system automatically uses the name of the content item itself.
 (Optional.)

 !!! tip "Changing URL alias and Content name patterns"